pauldegraaffiam/pauldegraaffiam/SecZetta - Slack Integration.md

 This concludes the slack configuration part.

+### SecZetta Configuration
+The configuration on the SecZetta side requires administrative accces to be able to configure a workflow to be used to send the slack message.

 #### SecZetta Workflow Configuration to send a Slack Message
 Create a new `Create` workflow and select REST API as the only action in the workflow so it can be called from any other workflow.